There are many sources of graduate student financial assistance available through the University and the Earth and Planetary Sciences department.

 Graduate Studies Travel Awards.
 During the Fall and Spring, Travel Award applications are open for travel to conferences.

 Graduate Studies is an excellent resource for finding and applying to external fellowships from private foundations, government agencies, and corporations.
+See also this crowd-sourced list of external fellowships in Earth and Planetary Sciences.

 Graduate Studies provides matching funds to supplement the tuition and fees offered by an external sponsor.
 Some matching commitments require Graduate Program support.
 If you are applying to external fellowships that may require matching funds, please contact the Graduate Program Coordinator.